 On-Line: On-Line learning is delivered through computer based training in an online environment.
 Individuals progress through the course at their own pace utilizing a variety of educational materials including visuals, audio, multimedia, online module review exercises, and links to internet resources.
+Online technical assistance, to clarify course content, is available to a maximum of 3 technical email submissions per Learner.

 In-person Classroom: Face-to-face learning is an instructional method where course content and learning material are taught in person to a group of participants.
 This allows for a live interaction between a Learner and a Trainer.
 It is the most traditional type of learning instruction.